 This course will provide students with a survey of major novels, short stories, and poems by the masters of science fiction.
 These readings will form the basis for a thoughtful look at the future.
 This course is offered every other year.
-It will be offered for 2017-2018
+It will not be offered in 2018-2019 but will be offered in 2019-2020.